jbbgameich/jbbgameich.github.io/_posts/2026-02-07-Generating-GTFS-Feeds.md

 After all obvious issues are fixed (missing fields, broken references), you can use the [validator of the French government](https://transport.data.gouv.fr/validation?type=gtfs&selected_subtile=gtfs&selected_tile=public-transit) and the [canonical GTFS validator](https://gtfs-validator.mobilitydata.org/).
 It is worth using both, as they for slightly different issues.

-Ones all critical errors reported by the validators are fixed, you can finally test the result in MOTIS.
+Once all critical errors reported by the validators are fixed, you can finally test the result in MOTIS.
 You can get a precompiled static binary from [GitHub Releases](https://github.com/motis-project/motis/).
 Afterwards create a minimal config file using `./motis config out.gtfs.zip`.
 The API on it's own is not too useful for testing, so add